TRecViT: A Recurrent Video Transformer: Abstract

 \section{Abstract}

-We propose a novel block for video modelling.
+We propose a novel block for \textit{causal} video modelling.
 It relies on a time--space--channel factorisation with dedicated blocks for each dimension: gated linear recurrent units (LRUs) perform information mixing over time, self-attention layers perform mixing over space, and MLPs over channels.
-The resulting architecture \emph{\ssm} performs well on sparse and dense tasks, trained in supervised or self-supervised regimes.
-Notably, our model is causal and outperforms or is on par with a pure attention model ViViT\nobreakdash-L on large scale video datasets (SSv2, Kinetics400), while having $3\times$ less parameters, $12\times$ smaller memory footprint, and $5\times$ lower FLOPs count.
-Code and checkpoints are available online.\footnote{ \url{https://github.com/google-deepmind/trecvit}}
+The resulting architecture \emph{\ssm} is causal and shows strong performance on sparse and dense tasks, trained in supervised or self-supervised regimes, being the first causal video model in the state-space models family.
+Notably, our model outperforms or is on par with the popular (non-causal) ViViT\nobreakdash-L model on large scale video datasets (SSv2, Kinetics400), while having $3\times$ less parameters, $12\times$ smaller memory footprint, and $5\times$ lower FLOPs count than the full self-attention ViViT, with an inference throughput of about 300 frames per second, running comfortably in real-time.
+When compared with causal transformer-based models (TSM, RViT) and other recurrent models like LSTM, \ssm\ obtains state-of-the-art results on the challenging SSv2 dataset.
+Code and checkpoints are available online \url{https://github.com/google-deepmind/trecvit}.